-Young Man with Multiple Scrotal Growths
+A Young Man with Multiple Scrotal Growths

-Woi Hon Boo1 and Chin Shiong Chong2 1Ampang Baru Community Clinic, Ipoh, Perak, Malaysia 2Klinik Chong, Ringlet, Pahang, Malaysia

-ARTICLE INFO Article history: Received: 8 September 2020 Accepted: 26 October 2020
+Boo Woi Hon1 and Chong Chin Shiong2

+1Ipoh UTC Health Clinic, LB 21-22, Bangunan UTC Ipoh, Jalan Dato Onn Jaafar, 30300 Ipoh, Perak, Malaysia 2Klinik Chong, 7, Lot 78, Jalan Ulu Ringlet, 39200 Ringlet, Cameron Highlands, Pahang, Malaysia Received: 8 September 2020 Accepted: 26 October 2020

+Corresponding author: woihon@hotmail.com

-ONLINE: DOI 10.5001/omj.2022.04
+DOI 10.5001/omj.2022.04

-30-year-old Bangladeshi migrant worker with no underlying medical history, complained of multiple growths on his scrotum for the preceding three years [Figure 1].
-It started with a single 'pea-like' swelling over the right scrotum which later grew in size and increased in numbers until both sides of the scrotum became affected.
-Aside from occasional itchiness, the growths were not associated with any ulceration, pain, or abnormal discharge.
-There was no history of preceding trauma, urogenital, or constitutional symptoms.
-Physical examination revealed multiple firm and nontender skin-colored nodules on both sides of the scrotum with the largest measuring 2 cm in diameter.
-There was no lymphadenopathy, and no similar lesion was found elsewhere on the body.
-Laboratory investigations reported normal levels of serum calcium, phosphorus, and parathormone.
-Excisional biopsy of the nodule showed multiple amorphous calcium deposits within the dermis free of epithelial lining or surrounding granulomatous reaction.
+A 30 year-old Bangladeshi migrant worker with no underlying medical history complained of multiple growths over bilateral scrotum for the past 3 years (refer to Figure 1).
+It started with a single "pea-like" swelling over the right scrotum which later grew in size and increased in numbers until both scrotums became affected.
+Aside from occasional itchiness, the growths were not associated with any ulceration, pain or abnormal discharge.
+There was no history of preceding trauma, urogenital or constitutional symptoms.
+Physical examination revealed multiple firm and nontender skin-coloured nodules over both scrotums with the largest measuring 2 cm in diameter.
+There were no lymphadenopathy and no similar lesion was found elsewhere on the body.
+Laboratory investigations reported normal levels of serum calcium, phosphorus and parathormone.
+Excisional biopsy of the nodule showed multiple amorphous calcium deposits within the dermis that are free of any epithelial lining or surrounding granulomatous reaction.

-Figure 1: Multiple nodules on both sides of the scrotum.
+Figure 1: Multiple nodules over bilateral scrotums.